-There is a proposal to simultaneously open a cockle bed at Leven Sands in north Morecambe Bay.
-This will also be tightly regulated (a separate HRA is being carried out for this fishery).
+There is a proposal to simultaneously open a cockle bed at Pilling in south Morecambe Bay.
+This will also be tightly regulated (a separate HRA has been conducted for this fishery).
 The effect of this will be to divide the number of permit holders prosecuting each fishery and reduce fishing activity at each site.
 There still remains large tracts of the Bay containing cockles that will not be fished, and juvenile cockles will not be removed from the open fisheries.

-It is therefore concluded that in combination effects are minimal and that there will be no adverse effect on the integrity of the European Site providing the management and mitigation measures of the Pilling cockle fishery are implemented and enforced.
+It is therefore concluded that in combination effects are minimal and that there will be no adverse effect on the integrity of the European Site providing the management and mitigation measures of the Leven Sands cockle fishery are implemented and enforced.